Can 12 Minutes of Daily Yoga Really Increase Bone Density and Fight Osteoporosis?

-See the 12 postures below and go here to read the recent study published in Clinical Interventions in Aging.
+See the 12 postures below and go here to read the 2016 study published in Clinical Interventions in Aging.

 Of course, none of the information in this article is intended to be medical advice and you should talk to your doctor before starting any new exercise plan.

 Have you experienced a bone fracture or been diagnosed with low bone density in your 60s or older?
 Do you practice yoga?
 If so, do you find that it helps your body to stay flexible, while strengthening your bones?
 Please join the conversation.

 Medical disclaimer: Nothing in this article is medical advice.
 Please consult with your doctor before starting any yoga or other exercise program.